sussmanLab/open-Qmin/documentation/user-guide/Landau-de-Gennes.md

 At boundary surfaces, liquid crystals typically experience an anisotropic surface tension, called "anchoring", that depends on the relative orientations of the director $\hat n $ and a certain special direction $\hat \nu^\alpha$ picked out by a given point on the surface.
 (The superscript $\alpha$ indexes the different boundary surfaces.)

-openQmin has two categories of anchoring conditions: oriented and degenerate planar.
+open-Qmin has two categories of anchoring conditions: oriented and degenerate planar.

 #### Oriented (including homeotropic) anchoring